 Solar panels can be made from either monocrystalline or polycrystalline cells.
 Monocrystalline cells are more efficient and able to generate more electricity than polycrystalline cells.
 However, polycrystalline solar panels are much more affordable.

 The electricity generated by a solar PV system is governed by its rated power output, but it’s also dependent on other factors such as panel efficiency and temperature sensitivity, as well as the degree of shading that the system experiences and the tilt angle and azimuth of the roof on which it’s installed.
 As a general rule of thumb, it makes prudent financial sense to install a solar system with as much power output as you can afford (or that your roof will accommodate).
 That will ensure you maximize your savings and speed up the payback period of your solar energy system.

-Find out more about average prices for solar across the country for 3kW,4kW, 5kW, 6kW, 7kW, 8 kW and 10kW solar systems.
+Find out more about average prices for solar across the country for 3kW,4kW, 5kW, 6kW, 7kW, 8 kW, and 10kW solar systems.
 The EnergySage Solar Marketplace makes it easy for you to compare your savings from solar panels with various power output ratings.

-For any homeowner in the early stage of shopping for solar that would just like a ballpark estimate for an installation, try our Solar Calculator that offers upfront cost and long-term savings estimates based on your location and roof type.
-For those looking to get quotes from local contractors today, check out our quote comparison platform.
+If you’re in the early stage of shopping for solar and would just like a ballpark estimate for an installation, try our Solar Calculator, which offers upfront cost and long-term savings estimates based on your location and roof type.
+For those looking to get and compare quotes from local contractors today, check out the EnergySage Marketplace.